keywordsalad/thisfieldwas.green/blog/2012-11-07-using-perforce-chronicle-for-application-configuration.md

 I would like to thank the guys at Perforce for their assistance and answering all my questions as I worked with Chronicle, especially Randy Defauw.

+## Update 06/27/2021

+This is the first blog post I have ever written.
+Paul Hammant, who I had met in other contexts previously, happened to be working out of the ThoughtWorks office in Dallas, TX the very same day I started at ThoughtWorks.
+He asked me if I knew PHP, which I did, and set me off to explore Perforce Chronicle as a solution for managing configuration.

+I had never written professionally before or been aware of configuration management: I was very lucky to explore a passion space that Paul has worked within for a very long time.
+I don't believe I ever gave him a proper thanks.
+He gave me an opportunity that probably not a lot of people get in their early careers, and it was an invaluable experience that I learned a lot from and think about fairly often.

+The other posts in this series were also written with guidance from Paul:

+- $linkedTitle("blog/2012-11-16-scm-backed-application-configuration-with-perforce.md")$
+- $linkedTitle("blog/2012-11-20-app-config-app-in-action.md")$
+- $linkedTitle("blog/2012-11-28-promoting-changes-with-app-config-app.md")$

+The subject of configuration as described in these posts is still fresh despite these posts being being nearly a decade old.
+Even now configuration as code still doesn't have a perfect solution, though products have become available that make managing configuration easier.
+Changing configuration in a running process as a general solution remains elusive, as supporting it imposes a lot of constraints on design.

+On a more personal note: today is Pride.
+This is the first Pride I've ever participated in and only in the last two years have I felt safe enough to come out in circles beyond close friends.
+I was out to Paul but it wasn't a subject that we had spoken about in any detail.
+When I was working with Paul on these posts he advised that I should consider relocating to the Bay Area.
+In January, 2013, I moved to San Francisco.
+Discovering my own life as a _person_ was set by Paul being brave enough to share a deeply personal piece of advice.
+I'm so thankful he said it, and I'm glad I listened.

 [proof of concept]: http://paulhammant.com/2012/08/14/app-config-using-git-and-angular/
 [Perforce]: http://en.wikipedia.org/wiki/Perforce